RepEval2017/RepEval2017.github.io/call_for_papers.md

 Submissions to both tracks should be 2-4 pages of content in EMNLP format, with an unlimited amount of pages for references.
 For the proposal track, we encourage shorter content (2-3 pages), leaving more room for examples and their visualization.

+Please submit papers via this URL: http://softconf.com/emnlp2017/repeval

+When submitting, make sure to select the right track (Proposal or Shared Task).
+For shared task papers, please upload an additional text file with a publicly-accessible link to your sentence vectors.

 ## Important Dates